How to Read a File Line By Line in Bash

 Reading a File Line By Line Examples

-Let’s take a look at the following example.
-Suppose we have a file named distros.txt containing a list of some of the most popular Linux distributions, and their package managers separated with comma (,):
+Let us take a look at the following example.
+Suppose we have a file named distros.txt containing a list of Linux distributions and their package managers, separated by a comma:

 Ubuntu,apt